elotroalex/f22-intro-dh/assignments.md

 ### Online Annotations

 During the semester you will start at least three conversations in one of our readings, and respond to at least three others started by someone else.

-[Details to come...]
+We will use the tool hypothes.is in order to do our annotation exchanges.
+Below is the schedule for our online exchanges:

+- Monday, September 19.
+Bush, Vannevar.
+“As We May Think.”
+-

 ### Class Engagement